Ujjalt/ujjaltimshina/_miscellaneous/test.md

 <p>
   There is also something personal behind why I enjoy these sessions so much.
-I think I am trying, in a small way, to recover some of the time I lost during my undergraduate years.
+I think I am trying, in a small way, to recover some of the time I lost when I was at their age.
 I would like to sit with the students, attend these sessions, solve the problems alongside them, and experience the kind of mathematical environment that I wish I had encountered earlier in my life.
 I especially think about the years before Class 9.
 I often wonder what might have been different if I had received the right mathematical direction during those